japila-books/spark-sql-internals/docs/spark-sql-Dataset-basic-actions.md

 rdd: RDD[T]
 ----

-Whenever you are in need to convert a `Dataset` into a `RDD`, executing `rdd` method gives you the RDD of the proper input object type (not link:spark-sql-DataFrame.adoc#features[Row as in DataFrames]) that sits behind the `Dataset`.
+Whenever you are in need to convert a `Dataset` into a `RDD`, executing `rdd` method gives you the RDD of the proper input object type (not spark-sql-DataFrame.md#features[Row as in DataFrames]) that sits behind the `Dataset`.

 [source, scala]
 ----